gwnichol/gwnichol.github.io/resume.md

 I will try to add to this whenever new things come up in my life.

 ### Education
-* Department of Electrical and Computer Engineering -- Kansas Sate University
+* Department of Electrical and Computer Engineering -- Kansas State University
 	* GPA: 4.0
 	* 2018 - Present
 * Kansas Academy of Math and Science -- Fort Hays State University